vu2lid/NewsHeadlinesStreamlit/README.md

 # NewsHeadlinesStreamlit
 News headlines visualization using Python 3, NumPy, pandas, Streamlit and pydeck

 A collection of news headlines as JSON data files from a number of publicly availabe news sources (these are from the time period between the end of June 2020 and the end of July 2020).
-A simple Streamlit app to analyze and display the data.
+A simple Streamlit app to analyze and visualize the data.

 ## Getting Started